mysociety/alaveteli/docs/running/admin_manual.md

 <div class="attention-box helpful-hint">
   If the message does not belong to any request, you can delete it instead.
-  Simply click on the <strong>Destroy Message</strong> button instead of redelivering it.
+  Simply click on the <strong>Destroy message</strong> button instead of redelivering it.
 </div>

 When you inspect a message, you may see a guess made by Alaveteli as to which request the message belongs to.
 Check this request.
 If the guess is right &mdash; the incoming email really is a response to that request &mdash;
-the request's *title_url* will already be in the input box: click the **Redeliver to another request** button.
+the request's *url_title* will already be in the input box: click the **Redeliver to another request** button.

 If there is not a guess, or Alaveteli's guess is wrong, look at the  `To:`